shapesmusic/Shapes-Basics-Draft/notes.md

 **Notes**

+- maybe this is part of Lesson 33 - Standard Mode Names (which is probably also a commentary, not a lesson.)
 - From a conversation with Josh after class 23.2.21
   - light/heavy as a framework, then mode names, then "dominant"
   - a superstructure of major/minor corresponding to light/heavy